LordRafa/dev-environments-mcus/README.md

 * Easy installation of multiple MCUs toolchain with a single command.
 * Visual Studio Code extensions that you install inside the container remains in the container, which makes easy to customize different dev environments with different extensions.

+> **_NOTE:_** To use this software you need to install Visual Studio Code and make sure that it is available on the PATH. <br /> Also you must have permissions to create and run containers.

 ## How to use

-In order to use this app you need to install Visual Studio Code and make sure that it is available on the PATH (running **code** on the terminal must open VSCode).

 First download the [latest](https://github.com/LordRafa/dev-environments-mcus/releases/latest) release and untar it.